holcombheather/reading-notes/notes-401/prep-dsa.md

 #### 2. How can we ensure that we’ll avoid an infinite recursive call stack?

 When you write a recursive function, you have to tell it when to stop recursing.
-Make sure every resurcisve function has two parths: the base case an the recursive case.
+Make sure every recursive function has two parts: the base case an the recursive case.